cyberboy666/r_e_c_u_r/documentation/beta_access_notes_and_limitations_of_v2.md

 FUTURE NOTE: if i or anyone ever wants to try with a piCaptureHd1 (or that other hdmi-to-pi board floating around) custom settings for these could be added here...

+also keen to try with usb-web-cam / cheep capture cards for lofi/locost options ...

 ## i_n_c_u_r

 ### hardware

-the program is now set up to read inputs from more external devices. i have been working with a little circuit that connects to the gpio pins. i hope to have a little pcb that can be attached as an option. more info about this will be available soon. here is the schematic i am using. it is just a standard midi-serial to RX , plus a MCP3008 a2d taking 4 linear pots and 4 (0-5v) cv inputs.
+the program is now set up to read inputs from more external devices. i have been working with a little circuit that connects to the gpio pins. i hope to have a little pcb that can be attached as an option. more info about this will be available soon. here is the [schematic] i am using. it is just a standard midi-serial to RX , plus a MCP3008 a2d taking 4 linear pots and 4 (0-5v) cv inputs.

 the GPIO pins i am using are: